Haggle1996/RevolutionPack/NOTES.md

 Why TiCo is not a thing: http://bit.ly/1U6SmR3

 ## Predeployment List
+- Delete the config/draconicevolution folder from configs (not the draconicevolution.cfg)
 - Startup page update on gist
 - Update website, including changelog and general gameplay changes
 - Update version in EiraIRC configuration shared.cfg